Stoned driving is up in Colorado, report says, but reliable statistics still elusive | SummitDaily.com

 “We have seen an increase, to be certain,” said Trooper Josh Lewis.
 “But it is very early, and we don’t know, for instance, if that increase is because more people are using or if our officers are getting better at detecting it.”

-All CSP troopers are trained in field sobriety, but around the time marijuana was legalized, the agency added Advanced Roadside Impaired Driving Enforcement (ARIDE) certification to its regimen.
+All CSP troopers are trained in field sobriety testing, but around the time marijuana was legalized, the agency added Advanced Roadside Impaired Driving Enforcement (ARIDE) certification to its regimen.
 More than fifty of the agency’s troopers have also undergone a weeks long drug recognition expert course, said Lewis.

 Over the limit, but not under arrest